 What Is A Restrictive Covenant?

-A restrictive covenant is an agreement that states what a homeowner can or cannot do with their house or land.
+A restrictive covenant creates a deed restricted community.
+It is an agreement that states what a homeowner can or cannot do with their house or land.
 They are binding legal obligations which sellers write into the deed or contract of the property, and they can have penalties against buyers who fail to follow them.
 Restrictive covenants can be simple or complex and cover many issues which may include not letting owners make changes to the property or operate trades or businesses on the land.

 Restrictive Covenants And HOAs